CDC finds scant spread of coronavirus in schools that take proper precautions

 The CDC recommends that schools require masks, allow for a distance of six feet between people and keep students in cohorts to limit the number of people who must quarantine in the case of an exposure.

-“With good prevention, we can safely reopen and keep open more schools,” said Honein, lead for the CDC State and Local Health Department Covid Task Force.
+“With good prevention, we can safely reopen and keep open more schools,” said Honein, lead for the CDC State and Local Health Department COVID Task Force.

 The researchers said they were far more concerned about indoor sports and other extracurricular activities that do not allow for distancing and mask use.

-The new CDC report noted two December Florida high school wrestling tournaments after which 30% of the 130 athletes, coaches and referees who participated would be diagnosed with the novel coronavirus, which can lead to the illness covid-19.
+The new CDC report noted two December Florida high school wrestling tournaments after which 30% of the 130 athletes, coaches and referees who participated would be diagnosed with the novel coronavirus, which can lead to the illness COVID-19.
 The actual rates may be higher, the report noted, because fewer than half the participants were tested.

 After the tournaments, testing was conducted among the 95 people in close contact with the infected tournament participants; 43% of them tested positive.
 One person, an adult over age 50, died.